workloads/regional-workspaces/README.md

 ## Author Information

-This module is maintained by the contributors listed on [GitHub](https://github.com/workloads/regional-workspaces/graphs/contributors).
+This repository is maintained by the contributors listed on [GitHub](https://github.com/workloads/regional-workspaces/graphs/contributors).

 ## License